1 woman dead, 1 injured after being hit by subway train at station in Brooklyn

 The accident happened at about 12:20 a.m. at the Broadway Junction Station in East New York.

-Investigators said the women were returning from a night out and were intoxicated as they walked arm in arm on the subway platform.
+Investigators said the women were returning from a night out and were intoxicated as they walked arm in arm on the subway platform after getting off a train.

-One of the women, age 23, stumbled and fell in between the train cars as the train was leaving the station.
+One of the women, age 23, stumbled and fell in between two train cars as the southbound A train was leaving the station.

 She was struck and killed.